vahagit/camera_record_services/README.md

 ## Why does this exist?

-Home Assistant's built-in `camera.record` is a clean, well-integrated service, but it is intentionally limited in what it exposes to automations.
-This integration is a more direct, "hacked" wrapper around the same underlying HA stream component that `camera.record` uses - accessing it at a lower level to expose additional control that the official service deliberately does not offer.
+Home Assistant's built-in `camera.record` is a clean, well-integrated service, but it is intentionally limited in what it exposes to automations, to keep it 100% stable.

+This integration is a more direct, "hacked" wrapper around the same underlying HA stream component that `camera.record` uses - accessing it at a lower level to expose additional control that the official service deliberately does not offer (to ensure 100% stability).

 ## Features